 Yes, things have changed – dramatically!
 Now doctors are talking like Pilates instructors with recommendations for core strength exercises before pills or surgery!
-Here are the most recent findings about what really works when it comes to back pain.
+Here are the most recent findings of what really works when it comes to back pain.

 The Importance of Exercise

 Strength building exercise, particularly for the abdomen and lower back – your core as we say in Pilates - reduces pain for most back problems.
 In many cases, this process of strengthening the core actually cures the back ailment altogether.
 This is the case with me.

 I injured my lower back in my early twenties hauling heavy stone.
 Using Pilates alone I managed to avoid surgery and medication.
 Now at age 59 I still handle heavy stone as part of my job, and my lower back still gets fatigued quickly and is very susceptible to re-injury, but I learned how to avoid injury by simply squeezing my buttocks before lifting anything, and keeping my core strong with Pilates exercise every other day.

 The idea of “core strength” was first envisioned by Joseph Pilates nearly a century ago, and it is now accepted by physical therapists as a major way to treat and prevent back problems.

 Surgery Is the Last Resort

 Though back surgery continues to be prescribed, there is little evidence of benefits according to recently published research in the Journal of the American Medical Association.
 Ninety percent of people with back pain will get better without any treatment or with non-invasive methods such as physical therapy, exercise, and medication.
 And when surgery is used there is a low success rate and even a risk of making matters worse!